rcherara/microservice-architecture/README.md

 ## Building and running the application

 This is a Maven project.
-However, you do not need to install Gradle since it will be downloaded automatically.
-You just need to have Java 11 installed.
+However, you  need to have Java 11, Docker,and Maven installed.

-The details of how to build and run the services depend slightly on whether you are using  SaaS or Local.
+The details of how to build and run the services depend slightly on whether you are using
+  - SaaS (Software as a Service)
+  - IaaS (Infrastructure as a service)
+  - PaaS (Platform as a Service)
+  - Local.

 ## Building and running using SaaS